Taikocuya/ALX/README.md

 ------------

 Put the files to some directory where you want it.
-Pre-exported CSV files with complete game data can already be found in the subdirectories `share/geaj8p/csv` for NTSC-J, `share/geaj8p/csv` for NTSC-U or `share/geae8p/csv` for PAL-E.
+Pre-exported CSV files with complete game data can already be found in the subdirectories:

+* `share/geaj8p/csv` for NTSC-J
+* `share/geaj8p/csv` for NTSC-U
+* `share/geae8p/csv` for PAL-E

-The scripts require at least one extracted image of Skies of Arcadia Legends, or rather, Eternal Arcadia Legends in a new or existing subdirectory of `share`.
-To obtain these files, you need a corresponding game image (ISO or GCM) and [GCRebuilder](http://www.romhacking.net/utilities/619/).
+The scripts require at least one extracted image of Skies of Arcadia Legends, or rather, Eternal Arcadia Legends.
+The directory structure should look like this:

+* `share/*/csv` (replace the asterisk with any name you choose, i.e.
+  `share/geae8p/csv` or similar) for CSV files
+* `share/*/root` (replace the asterisk with any name you choose, i.e.
+  `share/geae8p/root` or similar) for game data

+To obtain the game files, you need a corresponding game image (ISO or GCM) and [GCRebuilder](http://www.romhacking.net/utilities/619/).
 Please do not ask for download links.

 Commands
 --------